ucloud/terraform-provider-ucloud/website/docs/d/eips.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `eips` - It is a nested type which documented below.
-* `total_count` - Total number of Elastic IP that satisfy the condition.
+* `total_count` - Total number of Elastic IPs that satisfy the condition.

 The attribute (`eips`) support the following: